top of page

 Scripts: Get used to reading scripts and understanding the characters.

-Portfolio: When starting out, work collaboratively with photographers, models, and actors who are also just starting their careers.
-Working together, you can start to build a work portfolio and expand your networks.
+Portfolio: Work collaboratively with photographers, models, and actors just starting their careers.
+Working together, you can start to build a work portfolio and expand your referral networks.

 3. Makeup Artist Salary